[No Associated Data Item]

 Medication

-We will not administer medication to a child unless it is in the original container, is labeled with the child’s name and dosage and is given directly to the teacher by the parent with a completed medication form and the written order of a licensed health practitioner.
+We will not administer medication to a child unless it is in the original container, is labeled with the child’s name and dosage and is given directly to the center director by the parent with a completed medication form and the written order of a licensed health practitioner.

 Emergency Preparedness

-Fire and emergency drills are conducted on a monthly basis.
+Fire drills are conducted on a monthly basis; additional emergency drills are conducted semi-annually.
 All staff are trained and consistently updated.
 In case of an emergency evacuation, parent emergency information is taken and parents will be notified immediately.
 Please make sure that all telephone numbers and contact information are kept up-to-date throughout the year.

 Releasing Children to Authorized Individuals

 Your child will only be released to individuals designated on your signed Release of Liability form.
 Please make sure this information is complete, accurate and updated as needed.
-You will be asked to sign-in and sign-out every day.
+Your child’s teacher will verify individual IDs and sign your child in and out electronically each day.

-• Cancellations or changes received within six (6) weeks of the start of a semester will be subject to a fee equal to 50% of the original semester total per child.
+Once reservations are confirmed via email, this cancellation policy goes into effect.
+Cancellations or changes received within six (6) weeks of the start of a semester will be subject to a fee equal to 50% of the original semester total per child.
 Withdrawals during the semester will be charged for the portion of the semester attended as well as 50% of the remaining portion of the semester’s charges per child.
+Cancellation fees are non-refundable.

 Purpose